krugergui/Strong-statistical-parity-through-fair-synthetic-data/README.md

 # Strong-statistical-parity-through-fair-synthetic-data

-This repository contains the my implementation of the paper "Strong statistical parity through fair synthetic data" - <https://arxiv.org/pdf/2311.03000.pdf>
+This repository contains my implementation of the paper "Strong statistical parity through fair synthetic data" - <https://arxiv.org/pdf/2311.03000.pdf>

 My line of thought can be found under `Notebooks`, and the code under `scripts`.